Werkov/Werkov.github.io/_posts/2022-01-26-ymp-explanation.md

 extra about Bob's secret, she could exploit that to tell the simulated and real world apart.

-[^sim] I can't explain myself this part clearly as I didn't find consistent and
+[^sim]: I can't explain myself this part clearly as I didn't find consistent and
         easy to grasp definitions of de-facto standard simulation-based proofs.
         Obviously, the simulator cannot decrypt the messages from Alice to provide `a` to the ideal functionality.
         But it can "fake" any values tha Alice obtains from random oracles (hash functions) so the simulator keeps information about secrets derived by Alice and only that way it can decrypt and pass raw `a` to the ideal functionality.
-[^sim2] I'm also mixing the simulator model for oblivious transfer with more
+[^sim2]: I'm also mixing the simulator model for oblivious transfer with more
 	 complex YMP computation (that builds on top of an OT primitive) and those may not compose.

 (The goal applies vice versa with a simulator on Bob's side too.)